There are a few characteristics that make Goalball unique:

 - it is played on a court with tactile markings so the players can find their positions

 - black-out eyeshades are worn by all competitors so as to ensure a level playing field of total sightlessness

-The rules are simple: teams try to score by rolling a bell-embedded ball, similar in size to a basketball, past the opposition.
-The opposing team – whose goal area spans the width of the pitch – uses defensive tactics to dive and block the shot from getting passed them into the net.
-With a heavy ball flying at speeds of 65 km/h or more, it’s a fast-paced and exciting game!
+Teams score by rolling an audible ball similar in size to a basketball passed the opposing team into the net.
+The opposing team – whose 9-metre goal spans the entire width of the court – dives to block the shot.
+With a heavy ball skipping at speeds up to 70km/h, it is a fast-paced and exciting sport!

-Defenders use their sense of hearing to focus entirely on the path and trajectory of the ball.
-So, while play is in progress, silence is required in the venue – the quieter the environment, the better players are able to concentrate and react to the ball.
+✓ Defenders use their sense of hearing to focus on the path and trajectory of the ball; so, while play is in progress, silence is enforced in the venue.
+The quieter the environment, the better players are able to concentrate and react to the ball.
 Cheering is permitted during stoppages, like after a goal is scored or an incredible save is made on a penalty shot.
-Once the referee indicates resumption of play, total silence is once again enforced.
+Upon the resumption of play, total silence is once again enforced.

 There are Four Basic Fouls in Goalball:

 - Highball – a thrown ball must touch the floor of the court before passing over the highball line, which is situated 6m from the goal line at the thrower’s end.